-Lone Tree's Fourth of July 2026: Sophia Scott, Fireworks, and the Free Shuttle to Skip Parking
+Lone Tree's Fourth of July 2026: Sophia Scott Still Headlines, the Fireworks Are Off

 A free all-day celebration at Prairie Sky Park with a real headliner and 9:30 fireworks — plus the Link shuttle that lets you skip the parking mess.